Churchill War Rooms: Wartime use

 Two other notable rooms include the Transatlantic Telephone Room and Churchill's office-bedroom.
 From 1943, a SIGSALY code-scrambling encrypted telephone was installed in the basement of Selfridges, Oxford Street connected to a similar terminal in the Pentagon building.
 This enabled Churchill to speak securely with American President Roosevelt in Washington, with the first conference taking place on 15 July 1943.
 Later extensions were installed to both 10 Downing Street and the specially constructed Transatlantic Telephone Room within the Cabinet War Rooms.

-Churchill's office-bedroom included BBC broadcasting equipment; Churchill made four wartime broadcasts from the Cabinet War Rooms.
+Churchill's office-bedroom, open from 27 July 1940, included BBC broadcasting equipment; Churchill made four wartime broadcasts from the Cabinet War Rooms, the first being on 11 September 1940.
 Although the office room was also fitted out as a bedroom, Churchill rarely slept underground, preferring to sleep at 10 Downing Street or the No.10 Annexe, a flat in the New Public Offices directly above the Cabinet War Rooms.
 His daughter Mary Soames often slept in the bedroom allocated to Mrs Churchill.

+Below the level of the Cabinet War Rooms, a further sub-basement nicknamed "the Dock" was provided for staff members to sleep, so that they didn't have to make their way home through heavy air raids at the end of their shifts.
+As the name suggests, the Dock was not a comfortable place.
+The ventilation system rattled throughout the night, mice were common, occupants had to stoop due to low ceilings, and there were no flushing toilets, only chemical ones.
+Ismay's personal secretary, Betty Green, described it as "revolting".

+Rooms 60 Right and 60A were used as a telephone switchboard and a typing pool respectively.
+Due to the rudimentary nature of photocopying equipment available at the time, up to 11 typists were stationed in the typing pool at any one time, typing out copies of meeting minutes by hand.